ocular-d/styleguide-editorial/docs/admonitions.md

 ---

 :::tip Theory is at the end of the article
-Scroll to the end of the article if you want to know why we are giving these suggestions or just grab the quick tips.
+Check the [Theory](#theory) section at end of the article if you want to know why we are giving these suggestions or just grab the quick tips.
 :::

 ## Follow these recommendations